 Beyond internet speed, there are some other key considerations:

 • Reputation and customer service — ISPs aren’t exactly consumers’ favorite types of companies to do business with.
 This is why it’s important to do your due diligence.
-Consider customer reviews and the American Customer Satisfaction Index (ACSI) rankings for 2020
+Consider customer reviews and the American Customer Satisfaction Index (ACSI) rankings

 • Read the fine print — ISPs sneak a lot of legalese in their contractual agreements.
 And while it’s tempting to skip over it, you’ll want to pay closer attention before you sign.
 Learn how to find hidden fees and see if you can negotiate to get those waived.
 Look for any other red flags like service add-ons or data limits.